 Lagoon House by Robin Payne

 Robin Payne designed this stunning contemporary seafront residence located on Bribie Island, Australia.
-Take a look at the complete story below.
+The design reflects thr subtropical location of the residence and allows for the provision of lush tropical gardens.
+An artificial lagoon seperates the house from the public parkland.
+Take a look at the complete story after the jump.

 The building design was to reflect its subtropical location and allow for the provision of lush tropical gardens.